osmdatar/rev-response/doc/resp1.md

 2. The very important question raised just before the list of 'Minor things':
    > Do `R` users need to learn the OSM Overpass API query call language?

+   We cannot provide a clear answer to this question.
+   A analogous question would be 'can `st_read()` be used/understood without learning GDAL?'.
+Yes it can be used and it mercifully makes life easier, but understanding the back-end code-base will greatly help.
+   We have tried to communicate this in the vignette but are open to ideas for improving the communication of this message.

+   The `osmdata`
-   We wish we could give a clear answer to this, but alas can not.
-The `osmdata` package is an attempt to facilitate direct access to OSM data without the need to understand this sometimes non-trivial query language (QL).
+   package is an attempt to facilitate direct access to OSM data without the need to understand this sometimes non-trivial query language (QL).
 It comes down to a compromise between breadth and depth.
 We've aimed for a good